Program | Dedication | Speaker Bios | Directions | Local Guide

 Program and Speakers

-Our list of speakers and facilitators includes:
+Our list of speakers and facilitators included:

 - Synøve Anderson, University of Oslo / Scandinavian Prison project